 Security is a top priority at Port Everglades.
-Ensuring a safe and secure environment for enterprises as well as individuals has become a critical, built-in function of the Port's infrastructure.
+Ensuring a safe and secure environment for enterprises as well as individuals has become a critical, built-in function of the port's infrastructure.
+Identification badge requirements and background checks are strictly enforced.

 Capital Improvements Program